OyinOsunkoya/movie_rental_database/README.md

 Extracted data using Postgresql from a movie database to answer questions regarding the rental duration of movies and the categories of movies rentals.

 ### Credits
-Project as part of Udayity Programming for Data Science
+Project as part of Udacity Programming for Data Science